Visiting Walt Disney World in February 2024

 On top of that, many are choosing to travel differently these days.
 Quiet months have become popular due to runDisney events as well as other Disney events and promotions, while busier seasons have seen a downward trend in the last couple of years.

-Overall, most weekdays in February are going to be fairly low in terms of crowds.
+Overall, most weekdays in February are going to be fairly average in terms of crowds.
 If crowds are a concern, you may want to avoid President’s Day weekend as well as the final weekend of February due to the Disney Princess Half Marathon.
-These two weekends were very busy in 2022 and 2023, so it is likely they will be busy once again in 2024.
+These two weekends were very busy in 2023 and 2024, so it is likely they will be busy once again in 2025.

 Ready to start planning your visit to Walt Disney World in February?